netpipe/Arduino-SOD/README.md

 was going to try sobel kernel face detection for faster results but this seems to be plenty fast.

 https://github.com/symisc/sod based on this library

+https://github.com/espressif/esp-face here is another one, the trainer seems to be closed source though.